 You should contact your doctor or travel clinic to check whether you require any specific vaccinations or other preventive measures.
-On holidays to more remote areas you should also have a dentist check up.
 You should be up to date with routine courses and boosters as recommended in the UK e.g. diphtheria-tetanus-polio and measles-mumps-rubella, along with hepatitis A and typhoid.
-In addition you should check whether any specific vaccinations are needed to the regions that you are travelling to.
-A good online resource is Travel Health Pro.